philz1337x/clarity-upscaler/README.md

 - 03/21/2024: Pre downscaling (https://x.com/philz1337x/status/1770680096031961351)
 - 03/18/2024: Fractality (https://x.com/philz1337x/status/1769756654533485050)
 - 03/15/2024: Code release (https://x.com/philz1337x/status/1768679154726359128)

+# 🔎 Upscaling with Flux

+Flux Upscaling is now available at [ClarityAI.co/flux-upscaler](http://clarityai.co/flux-upscaler) and is not open-source

+- It supports Flux LoRas with a style or a face
+- It's very good at faces, text, art, and generating error-free images

 # 🚀 Options to use Clarity-Upscaler